The Art of the Exit Strategy: Four Options in Todays Lending Environment for Investment Exit Strategy

 The Borrower Pays-Off the Loan after Getting Additional Cash

 Borrowers often get additional capital from selling other properties or from other business deals.
-In this event these funds may be used to pay off a hard money loan.
-Alternatively, borrowers often pay down principal on the hard money loan and talk to bank lenders about giving you more favorable terms.
-Also, borrowers return to their traditional banker who may well be more receptive to finance your property when the amount needed is smaller than the original request.
+In this event, these funds may be used to pay off a hard money loan.
+Alternatively, borrowers often pay down the principal on the hard money loan and talk to bank lenders about more favorable terms.
+Borrowers then return to their traditional banker who may be more receptive to financing the investment property when the amount needed is smaller than the original request.

 The Borrower Receives a Principal Discount on a Loan

-One practical way to think about exit scenarios and the project schedules is to work backwards.
+One practical way to think about exit scenarios and project schedules is to work backward.
 So, think about the final investment exit strategy, understand your current situation, and then fill in the gaps.
 This is a great way to keep projects on track and spot any obstacles that could throw a real estate investment off track early on.
-Another benefit of working backwards is one can set a simple reminder in the calendar to begin talking to banks, buyers, etc. More to come about bridge loan exit strategy and other exit strategies in future blogs.
+Another benefit of working backward is one can set a simple reminder in the calendar to begin talking to banks, buyers, etc.